-Contrary to popular belief, successful leaders aren’t born; they’re made.
-Just like diamonds, true leaders go through immense pressure before they are molded into gemstones.
+Contrary to popular belief, a successful entrepreneur isn’t born; they’re made.
+Just like diamonds, true entrepreneurs go through immense pressure before they are molded into gemstones.

-However, there’s more to a good leader than being able to manage people and come up with innovative ideas.
+However, there’s more to a successful entrepreneur than being able to manage people and come up with innovative ideas.

 It takes perseverance, patience and hard work to be able to tackle challenges and lead your team to success.

-With that in mind, here are 4 difficult lessons every leader should learn in order to guarantee success:
+With that in mind, here are 4 difficult lessons every entrepreneur should learn in order to guarantee success:

 1. It’s All About the Process

-You will end up with tough challenges that will leave you mentally fatigued.
-Your ideas will get rejected; project deals will go awry.
+You will end up with tough challenges that will leave you mentally fatigued and sometimes your ideas will get rejected.

 It’s all part of the process—the journey.
 You will meet all kinds of people and learn all kinds of lessons.